-1) Includes securities available for future issuance under the 2007 Long-Term Incentive Plan.
+(1) Includes securities available for future issuance under the 2007 Long-Term Incentive Plan.
 The 2007 Long-Term Incentive Plan allows us to grant share based awards for a total of 6.0 million shares of stock with not more than 1.0 million of the total 6.0 million shares as Class A common stock and the remaining shares as common stock.
-The number of securities available for future issuance assumes 1.0 million shares are available for Class A common stock and 6.0 million shares are available for common stock.
-If any shares of Class A common stock are awarded, this will reduce the number of shares of common stock available for issuance.
+The number of securities available for future issuance assumes 1.0 million shares are available for Class A common stock and 6.0 million shares are available for class A common stock are awarded, this will reduce the number of shares of common stock available for issuance.